cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-context.md

 **Game deadline**

-When a game is created or is played on, it needs to set its deadline some time in the future.
-The _now_ time it takes comes from the context.
+When a game is created or a move is played, the game needs to set its deadline some time in the future.
+The time it takes as _now_ comes from the context.

-To get it, you need a function that looks like:
+To get this, you need a function that looks like:

 ```go
 func GetNextDeadline(ctx sdk.Context) time.Time {